-Multi-vendor eCommerce sites allow sellers to sell products and services through an umbrella website.
+Multi-vendor ecommerce website allows sellers to sell products and services through an umbrella website.
 They pay a small commission fee in order to access a wide range of customers.

-Marketplace sites can be standalone, such as eBay or Etsy, or be incorporated into an existing site, such as Amazon Marketplace or ASOS Marketplace.
+Multi-vendor ecommerce websites are commonly known as ‘marketplace websites'.
+They can be standalone, such as eBay or Etsy, or part of an existing site, such as Amazon Marketplace or ASOS Marketplace.

 Marketplace websites are great in many ways.
 They connect people with what they need and they support smaller businesses.
 They are an attractive business prospect, as they offer a simple and scalable business model.